JDewhirst/dnd_campaign_manager/README.md

 ### Sprint Review

-Completed all tasks related to preperation for the presentation tomorrow, as well as adding some dummy data to the database.
+Completed all tasks related to preparation for the presentation tomorrow, as well as adding some dummy data to the database.
 Did not complete the work related to the editing random encounters feature.

 ### Sprint Retrospective